 New counter-terrorism measures which could see people who travel or stay in certain areas overseas jailed for up to 10 years are a “serious abuse of civil liberties”, a campaign group has warned.

-The Campaign Against Criminalising Communities (Campacc) has condemned the Home Office’s 2019 Counter-Terrorism and Border Security Act for making it a criminal offence to travel to areas it designates as necessary for “protecting the public from terrorism” such as northeastern Syria.
+The Campaign Against Criminalising Communities (Campacc) has condemned the Home Office’s 2019 Counter-Terrorism and Border Security Act for making it a criminal offence to travel to areas it designates as necessary for “protecting the public from terrorism”.

 But Campacc argues that in practice travel to this region has had “diverse reasons”, such as “to visit family, conduct research, document human rights abuses, undertake humanitarian relief and to join the fight against ISIS”.